 WWC Flash-based video (click on graphic for actual size)

 Furthermore, as I’ve pointed out many times before, if you really care about security (which VSee does), point-to-point encryption is really the way to go.
-Flash-based video conferencing or browser-based video conferencing such as Tokbox (more on VSee vs. Tokbox here) and Megameeting all send information through a server which acts like an old-fashioned switchboard phone operator to connect you to the person you want to call.
+Flash-based video conferencing or browser-based video conferencing such as Tokbox (more on VSee vs. Tokbox here) Megameeting, and Adobe Connect all send information through a server which acts like an old-fashioned switchboard phone operator to connect you to the person you want to call.
 Unfortunately, just as phone conversations used to be accessible to switchboard operators, similarly, such server-relayed video conversations are also exposed to the public.
 For me, I would rather not have to trust somebody else’s discretion, no matter how ethical he or she is.

 Using a server also becomes a scalability issue.
 Going back to the switchboard operator analogy, it means that every person’s call has to be routed through a single switchboard.
 It’s not a big deal if you have one or two calls, but imagine if you had 200 people all wanting to make calls at the same time.
 You’d have one overwhelmed operator and a lot of frustrated people waiting on the phone line.
 With point-to-point calling, you bypass the need for an operator and connect directly to the person you want to call.
 No worries about calls getting stuck at the switchboard center/server.